Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: AI guides development in Stochastic Hydrodynamics

 The nomenclature {\bf Lagrangian Large Eddy Simulation} (L-LES) for the model warrants clarification.
 This designation is an analogy to the conventional Large Eddy Simulation (LES), which is framed in terms of the velocity field on an Eulerian grid.
 In L-LES, however, the approach is reconceptualized to express LES heuristics through the velocities, densities, and pressures of Lagrangian particles that are advected by the flow.
 In this context, the mean distance between neighboring particles in L-LES analogously functions as the resolved scale in standard LES.

-The model presented in \cite{tian_lagrangian_2023} was trained using Ground Truth (GT) data derived from Direct Numerical Simulations (DNS) on a $1,024^3$ Eulerian grid, alongside Lagrangian trajectories of $64^3$ non-inertial fluid particles carried by the DNS flow.
+The model presented in \cite{tian_lagrangian_2023} was trained using Ground Truth (GT) data derived from { DNS} on a $1,024^3$ Eulerian grid, alongside Lagrangian trajectories of $64^3$ non-inertial fluid particles carried by the DNS flow.
 The dataset employed in \cite{woodward_physics-informed_2023}, while smaller in scale, was fundamentally similar in its approach and structure.

 In \cite{tian_lagrangian_2023}, the training occurred in two phases: initially, a smoothing kernel, ${\bm W}(\cdot)$ represented by a DNN was trained, followed by the training of DNNs for the rhs of the equations.
 The loss function for the smoothing kernel combined terms to ensure alignment with the GT data for velocity and its gradient (coarsely integrated over the inter-particle distance on the Eulerian grid).
 The DNNs' training employed a loss function comprising three distinct parts, representing (a) time-integrated matches of densities, velocities, and velocity gradients at Lagrangian points; (b) analogous matches at Eulerian grid points; and (c) Kullback-Leibler (KL) matching of instantaneous single-particle velocity and gradient distributions.
 This elaborate loss function and two-stage training process aimed to stabilize the computational scheme and permit validation-stage experiments on result sensitivity to weighting of different terms in the loss function.